-Osprey Reef lies on the north-western Queensland Plateau which is a huge submerged platform that was once part of mainland Australia, then separated and subsided during the break-up of Gondwana millions of years ago (Map below).
-Dotted over the Queensland Plateau are coral atolls which have kept pace with platform subsidence and have continued growing up to present day sea-levels.
-Osprey Reef is one such atoll and the steep walls of this oceanic reef drop more than one km into the Queensland Trough which divides the Australian mainland from the plateau.
+Osprey Reef lies on the northern Queensland Plateau, which is a huge submerged carbonate platform that was once part of mainland Australia, then separated and subsided during the break-up of Gondwana millions of years ago.
+Scattered over the Queensland Plateau are emergent coral reefs that have kept pace with platform subsidence and continued growing level to present day sea-levels.
+Osprey Reef is one such reef and the steep walls drop more than 1.5 km into the surrounding Queensland Plateau.

-In 2006, we obtained Royal Australian Navy (RAN) lidar, or laser, depth data from Osprey Reef which had mapped the shallow parts of the reef to 40 m depth (Figure 1 & Movie below).
+In 2006, we obtained RAN lidar bathymetry (depth) data from Osprey Reef which mapped the shallower parts of the reef to about 40 m depth.
 The main feature of the reef is a lagoon 25 km long by 8 km wide with a depth of about 40 m, rimmed by an outer reef flat 500-700 m wide.
 A deep outlet channel called The Entrance drains the lagoon water to the outside sea, then continues along the West Wall to terminate at distinct point called North Horn.

-To map the reef, we developed a computer program called bedLogger, which automatically records the singlebeam echosounder depth data as the MV Undersea Explorer as she traveled between dive sites.
-Global Positioning System (GPS) location and time were also recorded to the computer every two seconds.
-The Raymarine DSM300 echosounder collected depth data to about 800 m.
-After each trip, the computer data was downloaded and then merged with other depth data to build up a 3D map of the slope.
+To map the deeper parts of the reef, we automatically recorded the singlebeam echosounder depth data as the MV Undersea Explorer traveled between dive sites.
+GPS location and time were also recorded to the computer every two seconds.
+A Raymarine DSM300 echosounder collected depth data to about 932 m.
+After each trip, the computer data were downloaded and then merged with other depth data to build up a 3D map.

-Below 40 m, the outer slope drops nearly vertically to about 100 m depth where a narrow terrace interrupts the steep gradient of the wall.
-The terrace possibly indicates an erosion surface caused when sea-levels were lower during previous glacial periods.
-About 20,000 years ago during the last ice age, global sea-levels had dropped about 110 m below present day sea-levels (Figure 3).
-This ice-age sea-level closely coincides with the depth of the narrow terrace found along the wall.
+Below 30 m, the slope drops nearly vertically to about 130 m depth.
+This near-vertical cliff is pockmarked with caves and overhangs betwen 110 and 130 m, possibly indicating an erosion surface caused when sea-levels were lower during previous glacial periods.
+About 20,000 years ago during the last ice age, global sea-levels had dropped about 120 m.
+This ice-age sea-level closely coincides with the depth of the caves and overhangs.